Does Red Light Therapy Really Work for Wrinkles and Fine Lines?

 - No serious side effects recorded

-Results can vary from one person to the next, yet most clinics agree that red light therapy gradually softens the appearance of wrinkles and creases.
+Results can vary from one person to the next, yet clinical evidence suggests that red light therapy may gradually soften the appearance of wrinkles and creases when used consistently.

 Common Myths About Red Light Therapy for Wrinkles